 - Stormboard: A tool that helps you collaborate, communicate, and brainstorm with contributors on a digital whiteboard.

-Subject expert: The biggest value you can give your readers is your expertise.
-To create helpful and, most importantly, credible content, you need a credible source (aka a subject expert).
-There are many ways to find one.
+Luckily, there are many ways to find one.
 You may find your expert in a specific group, community, organization, or online resource.
 You may find an expert in-house—even if they weren’t hired for that specific person.
-For example, a former business development leader at our agency had a master’s degree in business analytics—very handy when we needed someone to help create and vet our data guides.
+(For example, a former business development leader at our agency had a master’s degree in business analytics—very handy when we needed someone to help create and vet our data guides.)

 Resources to increase your expertise: